Low-rank Adaptation of Large Language Model Rescoring for Parameter-Efficient Speech Recognition: Experiments

 \subsection{Baselines}

-The performance of the first-pass RNN-Transducer speech recognition baseline system presented in this work is better than 10\% WER absolute.
-We compare the fine-tuning results of low-rank adaptation with full fine-tuning and two parameter-efficient fine-tuning methods.
-The term ``Adapter'' in our paper refers to the standard residual adapter proposed in \cite{houlsby2019parameter}, which has a latent dimension that is half of its encoder dimension, $768$.
+The word error rate (WER) of the first-pass RNN-Transducer speech recognition baseline system used is below 10\%.
+We compare the fine-tuning results of low-rank adaptation with full fine-tuning and three other parameter-efficient fine-tuning methods.
+Here the ``Adapter'' method refers to the standard residual adapter proposed in \cite{houlsby2019parameter}, which has a latent dimension that is half of its encoder dimension, $768$.
 Adapter layers are inserted into the self-attention module and the subsequent residual connection, as well as into the MLP module and its subsequent residual connection.
 Each adapter layer includes two fully connected layers, bias vectors, and a nonlinearity placed between them.
-The method ``BitFit'', proposed in \cite{zaken2021bitfit}, involves training the bias vectors in each module while freezing all other parameters.
-The term ``Prefix'' refers to the method prefix-tuning~\cite{li2021prefix}, which inserts trainable tokens into input tokens.
+The ``BitFit'' method, proposed in \cite{zaken2021bitfit}, involves training the bias vectors in each module while freezing all other parameters.
+The ``Prefix'' method refers to prefix-tuning~\cite{li2021prefix}, which inserts trainable tokens into input sequence.